kem406/MATH-E23C/math23c_bot.md

 **variable** - The (string) name of the variable to be used in the decision tree.

 **outputs** - The data column representing the outputs of the neural net will be split into n columns, with n being the number of discrete values in that column.
 The integers denoting the positions of these new columns in the resulting pre-processed dataset go into a c() for this argument.
-For example, if the output is the first dataset column with 9 discrete values, use c(1,2,3,4,5,6,7,8,9).
+For example, if the output is the first dataset column has 9 discrete values, use c(1,2,3,4,5,6,7,8,9).

 **outIn** - The formula parameter in neuralnet().